 Are you planning your first trip to South Africa?
 This guide sets out 10 useful South Africa travel tips for your first visit to South Africa.
 Find out everything you need to know before exploring this amazing destination below.

 If South Africa isn’t on your travel radar yet, it sure should be!
 South Africa is a melting pot of culture, history, diversity, and stunning natural beauty.
 From bustling cities, colorful landscapes set in wide-open spaces, wildlife galore and plenty to keep your taste buds wanting more – South Africa has it all!

 To help you plan the perfect trip and travel South Africa better, I’ve narrowed down my top travel tips for South Africa in this first timer’s guide to South Africa.
 Here are my 10 South Africa travel tips for your first visit to South Africa.

 Disclaimer* Please note this post contains affiliate links.
 I may receive a small commission at no additional cost to you.
 For more details, see my full disclaimer here.

 In a rush?
 Pin these South Africa Travel Tips for later.

 Travel Tips for Your First Visit to South Africa

 Care about your safety

 Therefore, please use common sense when traveling in South Africa.
-Always be 100% aware of your surroundings, never walk alone (especially at night) and only carry the bare necessities with you.
+Always be 100% aware of your surroundings.
+And, never walk alone (especially at night).
+Make sure also to only carry the bare necessities with you.